SV-Engineer/tulip/README.md

 # tulip
-A game engine based up SDL2
+A 2-D game engine based upon SDL2.
+This attempt will try to incorporate the composition approach and may still use inheritance if and when it makes sense.